 There are many public forums out there, and wherever you are or whatever you are using, anyone with some smarts can disrupt an event that is meant for bringing people together.
-Here are some tips on keeping your next Zoom meeting secure and private:
+Learn how to secure Zoom meetings and avoid unpleasant situations:

 You definitely don’t want anyone taking control of your screen or sharing information with the group.
 Thankfully, you can restrict this by controlling screen sharing.
 Preventing participants in your meeting from sharing is done by using the host controls before starting the meeting.

 You also might want to familiarize yourself with the features and settings available from Zoom.
 The Waiting Room, for instance, has a number of controls available, and is a setting you should always be using.
 It essentially allows you to control who comes in.
 As a host, you can customize all of these settings, and even create a message for people waiting for the meeting to start, such as meeting rules.

 You shouldn’t use your PMI, or Personal Meeting ID for hosting public events.
 You also only want to allow users who are signed in to join your meeting.
 You can also lock and secure Zoom meeting.
 This means that no new participants can join, even if they have the meeting ID and the password.